Osteoporosis is a disease of the bones that makes them weak and prone to fracture.

 Although any bone is susceptible to fracture, the most common fractures in osteoporosis occur at the spine, wrist, and hip.
 Spine and hip fractures in particular may lead to chronic pain, long-term disability, and even death.

 Osteoporosis is more common in older individuals and non-Hispanic white women, but can occur at any age, in men as well as in women, and in all ethnic groups.

-  In the United States, about eight million women and two million men have osteoporosis.
+According to the National Osteoporosis Foundation, about eight million women and two million men in the United States have osteoporosis.
 Those over the age of 50 are at greatest risk of developing osteoporosis and suffering related fractures.
 In this age group, one in two women and one in six men will suffer an osteoporosis-related fracture at some point in their life.

 Significant risk has been reported in people of all ethnic backgrounds.
 While osteoporosis is often thought of as an condition found in older individuals, it can strike at any age.

 Osteoporosis may also affect children, although it is rare.
 This is called juvenile osteoporosis.
 Juvenile osteoporosis is usually due to a medical condition, such as a thyroid condition or Cushing's disease (a rare condition involving insufficient adrenal hormone output), or medications, including corticosteroids.
 It's a significant problem because it occurs during the child's prime bone-building years.